TobikoData/sqlmesh/docs/guides/observer.md

 - The model versions evaluated during the plan/run
 - Each model's run time

-Additionally, you can define custom measures that will be captured for each model.
-Defined with a SQL query, the measures are calculated for each model in the project.
-For example, you might record the total number of rows returned by each model so you can detect significant increases or decreases over time.
+Additionally, you can define [custom measures](#custom-measures) that will be captured for each model.

 ## Installation